Analysis | House Republican leaders have found the real culprit for Jan. 6: Nancy Pelosi

 The claim that Pelosi bears responsibility hinges on two assertions: that the Capitol Police asked the House sergeant-at-arms to request National Guard backup for the day, without assent, and that the sergeant-at-arms reports to Pelosi’s office.
 At the time, the sergeant-at-arms was Paul D. Irving, who claimed that he was concerned about the “optics” of such a presence.

-As The Post’s fact-checkers explain, though, it was not Irving’s decision alone whether the National Guard should be stationed at the Capitol nor is there evidence that Pelosi was involved in evaluating that question. (“We are not involved in the day-to-day operations of that office at all,” a representative of Pelosi’s office said.
+As The Post’s fact-checkers explain, though, it was not Irving’s decision alone whether the National Guard should be stationed at the Capitol, nor is there evidence that Pelosi was involved in evaluating that question. (“We are not involved in the day-to-day operations of that office at all,” a representative of Pelosi’s office said.
 “We expect security professionals to make security decisions.”)
 Some critics of Pelosi have claimed that Irving believed that Pelosi would object to the visual message sent by having troops at the Capitol, but, in congressional testimony, Irving denied that.

 In other words, even in the specific effort to pin security failures on Pelosi, there’s not much to work with.
 But in the abstract, blaming Jan.
 6 on Pelosi is far more ridiculous.
 It’s like saying that the reason a wildfire burned down 500 homes and destroyed 50,000 acres is because the town’s mayor failed to intervene and demand that the fire department call up additional volunteers — and that this failure was more important than the gender-reveal party that set off pink-colored fireworks in a desiccated forest.

 In politics, you work with what you’ve got.
 And what Republicans have is a former president who still has a stranglehold on their voters and who continues to promote baseless claims of voter fraud that have gone unchallenged for more than half a year.
-So House leaders try to redirect blame at Pelosi, knowing that, often, a bit of whataboutism goes a long way.
+So House leaders try to redirect blame to Pelosi, knowing that, often, a bit of whataboutism goes a long way.

-But, of course, the party does have other tools: it has complaints about socialism and cancel culture, as House Minority Whip Steve Scalise (R-La.) used in disparaging Pelosi’s decision to reject two of McCarthy’s proposed committee nominees.
+But, of course, the party does have other tools: It has complaints about socialism and cancel culture, as House Minority Whip Steve Scalise (R-La.) used in disparaging Pelosi’s decision to reject two of McCarthy’s proposed committee nominees.

 “Maybe because they were raising those questions,” Scalise said of Jordan and Rep. Jim Banks (R-Ind.), “they got canceled by this new cancel culture that we see moving throughout the country, led by Speaker Pelosi and a lot of our socialist allies here in Congress where they want to shut out voices that raise tough questions that they don’t want to be asked or answered.”